Informfully/Platform/README.md

 ### Download the App

-Test versions are available to download if you want to have a quick look at the app.
+Test versions are available for download if you'd like to take a quick look at the app.
 Reach out to us to get a demo account: <info@informfully.ch>

 Android (v5.1 and newer) | iOS (v13.0 and newer) |